SpinningGoblin/deep_world/design/src/what_is_the_game.md

 Main things I want the game to be about:

 -   tactics
-  - combat should be interesting, and fun.
-  - There should be a variable amount of challenge, determined by the player.
+    -   Challenge should be determined by the player.
 -   exploration
     -   The world should be interesting to explore, with lived in spaces
     -   Even though the world is constantly changing, the rooms the player goes through still need to be interesting and possibly directly created.

 ## Objective